Analytics for all, all in one place

 How can the IT department at this bank make sure all of these projects are using trustworthy data, accurate models and a rigorous process of analysis that will guarantee useful results?
 And whose responsibility is it to stitch all of these disparate code bases and business scenarios together to trace the customer journey or find other opportunities for analytics?

 What this bank needs is one place to combine data for analysis, consolidate all of its analytics endeavors for tracking and monitoring, and provide appropriate access to models across divisions.
-But how can one platform corral all that analytics activity, provide easy access for all levels of users, and govern open source projects?
+But how can one platform corral all that analytics activity, provide easy access for all levels of users, and provide model governance across all types of analytics projects?

-The system should be comprehensive, inclusive and accessible to different users, combining data management capabilities, analytics functionality and model governance for data scientists.
+The platform should be accessible to different types of skills sets, including providing data management capabilities, analytics functionality and model governance for data scientists.

-“Most importantly, it needs to govern all analytics, not just some,” says McNeill, especially the open source packages that don’t come with their own governance functionality.
+“It needs to govern all analytics, not just some,” says Gates, especially open source packages that don’t come with their own governance functionality.

 Free white paper